rebekahjennifer/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-This contains implementation of machine learning projects
+This contains implementation of my machine learning projects